Skip to content

 © Federico Facchin

-Once again, theory and practice are not matching.
+Once again, theory and practice do not match.

 And for the second time in a few hours, the ocean proved me wrong, and I had to quickly update my knowledge of these animals as well.

-The salt water washed away the tears of emotions.
-Not only for the epic encounter but from the long journey as a marine biologist, diver and photographer that brought me to the right place at the right time.
+The salt water washed away the tears of emotion, not only for the epic encounter but for the long journey as a marine biologist, diver, and photographer that brought me to the right place at the right time.
 Swimming with this gentle giant has been one of the most incredible experiences of my life.
-I must say I have never been particularly interested in sharks in general (I am more of a whale guy) but this encounter might have changed that.
+I must say I have never been particularly interested in sharks in general (I am more of a whale guy), but this encounter might have changed that.

 IMAGE LEFT: Size comparison between a juvenile Whale shark and a Dusky shark.